noueilaty/ReduxSimpleStarter/README.md

 ### Project Mockup:
 ![project-mockup](youtube-component-structure.png)
-A basic mockup of the YouTube replica mockup.
+A basic mockup of the YouTube clone.

 ### YouTube Replica
 ![project-completed](youtube-mockup-completed.png)
-Functionality and basic styling of the YouTube replica completed.
+Functionality and basic styling of the YouTube clone completed.